 Q: How important is the PSU when selecting a GPU for a small form factor build?

 A: The PSU is crucial when selecting a GPU for an SFF build.
-It’s essential to ensure that your PSU can provide adequate power for your chosen GPU, especially if it requires additional power connectors like a 6-pin or 8-pin.
+It’s essential to ensure your PSU can deliver sufficient power to your chosen GPU, especially if it requires additional power connectors such as 6-pin or 8-pin.

 Q: Are there any specific brands recommended for low-profile single-slot GPUs?